Adventure-based therapy is backed by over 50 years of research as a treatment modality that provides lasting behavioral changes and sobriety.

-In the wilderness, you will discover a number of very specific and mandatory truths.
-Without plumbing, kitchens, beds, heaters, grocery stores, or television, you must learn to hydrate, feed, warm, provide comforts, and think for yourself – all the while organizing your daily routine to serve not only yourself, but the needs of your group.
-This will become your ritual, as the wilderness has its own.
+Being in the outdoors gives you a chance to discover a number of very specific and mandatory truths.
+Without plumbing, kitchens, beds, heaters, grocery stores, television, or social media, you must learn to hydrate, feed, warm, provide comforts, and think for yourself – all while organizing your daily routine to serve not only yourself, but the needs of your group.

-While living in the wilderness, you will experience many trials and challenges.
-Each night, you will be given the opportunity to process with your group the way in which you lived those experiences, thus raising your awareness of self and the world around you.
-As part of your spiritual journey, we offer meditation groups and time for reflection, and will help you find what we call a “medicine spot,” a beautiful and powerful spot of your very own in the wilderness where you can reflect on your thoughts and write in a journal.
-These times of introspection give you the opportunity to explore Step Three.
+While living in the outdoors, you experience many trials and challenges.
+Each night, you are given the opportunity to process with your group about how you handled those experiences, thus raising your awareness of yourself and the world around you.
+As part of your spiritual journey, we offer meditation groups and time for reflection.
+We also help you find what we call a “medicine spot,” a beautiful and powerful spot of your very own where you can reflect on your thoughts and write in a journal.

-In order to work through Step Four, you will be given the opportunity to explore your past behaviors and thoughts, with the support of your group and staff, thus taking a fearless moral inventory of yourself.
+During this time, you also have the opportunity to explore your past behaviors and thoughts with the support of your group and staff, taking a fearless moral inventory of yourself.
 If you choose, you may share your personal inventory with your group, therapist, or other staff members.
-This is the Fifth Step.

-Working through the first four steps of the 12-Step model brings about awareness, humility, and acceptance.
+Working through the first four steps of the 12-Step model of recovery brings about awareness, humility, and acceptance.
 Sharing ourselves truly with our community and a higher power brings about trust and support.
-The next step is to begin ridding ourselves of the “baggage,” or defects of character, that we carry.
+The next step is to begin ridding ourselves of the “baggage,” or internal struggles, that we carry.

-One way to determine these defects of character is to assess your wilderness skills.
+One way to examine inner struggles you are facing is to dive into your outdoor experiences.
 What negative emotions or patterns do you see when you approach your skills?
 Do you avoid them?
 Do you get frustrated or angry with the process?
 Do you look for the “easy way out?”
-Are you naturally so proficient with your wilderness skills that you struggle to find meaning in them?
+Are you naturally so proficient with your outdoor living skills that you struggle to find meaning in them?
 Are you looking?
-Just as the wilderness is a mirror for our own powerlessness and unmanageability, primitive wilderness skills are a mirror for our emotional state of being.
+Just as nature can be a mirror for our own powerlessness and unmanageability, it can also be a mirror for our emotional state of being.

-As for exploring who you are today, you will have the opportunity each evening to discuss with your group how your day went and if you achieved your personal and group goals.
+As for exploring who you are today, you have the opportunity each evening to discuss with your group how your day went and if you achieved your goals for both yourself and for the group.
 By living in a community of peers, we become aware of the importance of personal accountability for the benefit of the community.
-The tenth step consists of continuing to take a personal inventory, and when wrong, promptly admitting it.

 How Long Should I Stay in Treatment?

-Every client’s length of stay at Four Circles will depend on his or her particular issues, needs, and circumstances.
-Our clinical team will create a personalized treatment plan that adapts to the client’s pace and ensures that every individual receives no more and no less treatment than necessary.
+Every client’s length of stay at Four Circles depends on his or her particular issues, needs, and circumstances.
+Our clinical team creates a personalized treatment plan that adapts to the client’s pace, and ensures that they receive no more and no less treatment than necessary.

 As a result of these findings, some of the most renowned substance abuse treatment centers have begun to offer 45- and 90-day programs.
-A research-based wilderness therapy program, Four Circles was one of first young adult programs to understand the importance of long-term addiction treatment and aftercare.
+As a research-based outdoor therapy program, Four Circles was one of first young adult programs to understand the importance of long-term addiction treatment and aftercare.
 With a minimum length of stay of 42 days and treatment plans that extend up to 90 days, Four Circles has been on the cutting edge of addiction treatment since its inception.

-Adventure activities like rock climbing, fly fishing, and canoeing are a regular part of the curriculum at Four Circles.
-As part of our clinical programming, adventure trips to nearby mountains and rivers remind our clients that being clean and sober can be rewarding and fun.
+Adventurous activities like rock climbing, fly-fishing, and canoeing are a regular part of the curriculum at Four Circles.
+As part of our clinical programming, adventure trips to nearby mountains and rivers remind our clients that being csober can be rewarding and fun.
 Through adrenaline-pumping activities, clients discover new pastimes and interests that make them feel excited and energized without using drugs or alcohol.

 Much more than a fun recreational outlet, the adventure trips also serve an important therapeutic purpose.
 Every new activity challenges clients to push their limits, and also brings out emotions and behavior patterns quickly so therapists can assist in processing those emotions and channeling them in more constructive ways.
 This type of “peak experience” has proven to aid greatly in recovery from drug or alcohol abuse.

-Adventure activities also help young adults in recovery stay mindful of the present moment while building their skills and confidence.
-The rock climbing, canoeing, and fly fishing outings are rich with metaphor, giving staff and therapists at Four Circles new opportunities to explore the issues underlying each client’s limiting beliefs about themselves and how they view the world.
+Adventure-based activities also help young adults in recovery stay mindful of the present moment while building their skills and confidence.
+The rock climbing, canoeing, and fly-fishing outings are rich with metaphor, giving therapists new opportunities to explore the issues underlying each client’s limiting beliefs about themselves and how they view the world.

-Taking advantage of the beautiful landscapes surrounding our campus, as well as the multiple climbing areas and dozens of streams and ponds nearby, adventure activities are a natural complement to the wilderness expeditions, individual and group therapy, and 12-step curriculum offered at Four Circles.
-The adventure curriculum, while invigorating and fun, also presents one more opportunity for clients to connect with the natural world and focus on the work of recovery.
+Taking advantage of the beautiful landscapes surrounding our campus, as well as the multiple climbing areas and dozens of streams and ponds nearby, outdoor activities are a natural complement to the individual therapy, group therapy, and 12-Step curriculum offered at Four Circles.
+The adventure-based curriculum, while invigorating and fun, also presents one more opportunity for clients to connect with the natural world and focus on their recovery.